-1. INTRODUCTION
+I. INTRODUCTION

-Today CAD flows for Integrated Circuit design are very separated from CAD flows for package design.
+ODAY, computer-aided design (CAD) flows for integrated circuit design are very separated from CAD flows for package design.
 The tools behave differently, are often provided by different vendors, and are typically based on different user interface paradigms.
 This leads to a number of problems and difficulties in the design of complex systems, especially with today's high performance designs and tight design cycles.
 First, it leaves open the scope for simple errors to propagate through to the first design iteration.
-For example, pin mis-naming, subtle package and board mounting errors, etc. Today there is no established approach for consistency checking across the system or module.
+For example, pin misnaming, subtle package and board mounting errors, etc. Today, there is no established approach for consistency checking across the system or module.
 Second, timing closure becomes much more difficult.
 With tight timing margins, the on-chip delay is as important as the package and board induced delays.
-A priorii budgets do not make it easy to identify and exploit intelligent tradeoffs.
+A priori budgets do not make it easy to identify and exploit intelligent tradeoffs.
 In addition, such budgets do not guarantee complete signal integrity of a net that spans two chips, two packages, one board, etc. Third, lack of coordination prevents many optimizations to be discovered.
-A prime example would be the case where pin location re-assignment improves routability at the package and board level, possibly to the extent of saving layers.
-Finally, with growing interest in System On a Package (SOP), the package will be an integrated part of the design, rather than an afterthought.
-Examples include RF systems with on-package passives [9,10], as well as the concept of using the package routing resources as an extension of on-chip resources.
-The latter, as explored in the SHOCC project (e.g. [8]) was an important motivator for the work reported here.
-Chip-package codesign is identified as a critical issue in the ITRS.
+A prime example would be the case where pin location reassignment improves routability at the package and board level, possibly to the extent of saving layers.
+Finally, with growing interest in system on package (SOP), the package will be an integrated part of the design, rather than an afterthought.
+Examples include RF systems with on-package passives [7], [8], as well as the concept of using the package routing resources as an extension of on-chip resources.
+The latter, as explored in the Seamless High Off-Chip Connectivity (SHOCC) project (e.g., [6]) was an important motivator for the work reported here.